cossatot/wenchuan_topo_stress/revisions/rebuttal.md

 stresses, then find tectonic stress and then add that back into the topographic stress calculations and repeat until some criteria is reached, is really out of the question with the Bayesian inversion scheme we've chosen (there are about 18,000 models in the joint posterior).
+While the assumption that the tectonic component of stress vanishes in the upper few kilometers of the the Earth (i.e., above the reference depth which is taken to be the top of the elastic half-space), we feel we adaquately described this choice in our construction of the model and with this choice are horizontal loading functions in the calculation of topographic stresses is entirely self-consistent.

 ## R4
 > Line 193 assumes a "Poisson halfspace", presumably meaning an elastic